AnonymFlow

 Option A: wait 24-48 hours.
 The IP pool of major VPNs rotates daily, which reintroduces non-blocklisted IPs into the system.
 It's free but requires patience.
 Recommended if you're not in a rush.

 Option B: temporarily switch to a competitor VPN.
 If you've activated the 30-day guarantee on 2 or 3 VPNs simultaneously (legal and common for comparison), you can switch.
 Try NordVPN → if blocked, try ExpressVPN → if blocked, try Surfshark.
-At least one of the three passes in 99% of cases.
+In practice, at least one of the three almost always passes.
 Our complete NordVPN review details the figures, and our region-specific benchmarks VPN Netflix Japan 2026 and Disney+ catalogs by country confirm which pools hold up best per target region.

 Option C: use an Apple TV / Fire TV box with VPN configured at router level.
 Native Netflix apps on these boxes have fewer leak channels than desktop browsers and pass when all other methods fail.